Updated May 19, 2021

 Records Center: The Records Center is closed to the public.
 For historical records requests, please call 513-735-8660 or email firstname.lastname@example.org.

-Recorder: The Recorder’s Office is following a limited schedule for the public to access only records that are unavailable online.
-Visits to the office are by appointment only.
-Days available for appointments: Mondays, Wednesdays, and Thursdays, 8 a.m.-10 a.m. or noon-2 p.m.
-You may schedule an appointment by calling (513) 732-7236 or by emailing firstname.lastname@example.org.
+Recorder: The Recorder’s Office is open to accept walk-in recordings.
+Office hours for recording are Monday-Friday, 8 a.m.-3:30 p.m.
+Due to space restrictions, visits to the office for document research will still be by appointment only.
+You may schedule an appointment by contacting (513) 732-7236 or by email at email@example.com.
 The office will continue to process records requests via email.
 Masks MUST be worn and social distancing will be mandatory while in the Recorder’s Office.
-Documents for recording will continue to be received via e-filing, mail or dropoff.
+Please call the office upon arrival to be escorted through the locked doors.
+Documents for recording will continue to be received via e-filing, mail or drop off.
 Be sure to include checks for exact payment amounts, your contact information and an envelope for return.
 There are labeled drop boxes located in the front and back lobbies on the first floor of our building at:

 Clermont County Recorder’s Office